smashedr/alexa-slack/README.md

 ## Testing Instructions

-Connect your Slack account ask ask Alexa to post a message to a channel.
+Connect your Slack account ask ask Alexa to ask Slack to post a message to a channel.

 ## Short Skill Description